Montesclaros High School

-Montesclaros High School is located in the town of Cerceda, Madrid, a region in the middle of Spain.
+Montesclaros High School (Spanish: Colegio Montesclaros) is located in the town of Cerceda, Madrid, a region in the middle of Spain.

 The School was founded in 2009.

 Cerceda is the main town, and some of the students attend the School but many other students come from neighbouring villages.

-A new scout group is established futurely and sections are:
+A new scout group is going to be established futurely and sections are: